Integrability of boundary Liouville conformal field theory: The boundary two-point and three-point functions

 Let us now take $\beta_1 = \beta \in (\frac{\gamma}{2}, \frac{2}{\gamma})$, $\beta_2 = \frac{\gamma}{2}+\eta$, $\beta_3 = Q-\beta$, $\mu_3 = 0$ and $\mu_1, \mu_2$ such that the pairs $(\mu_1, \mu_2)$, $(\mu_1, e^{i \pi} \mu_2)$, $(e^{i \pi} \mu_1, e^{i \pi} \mu_2)$ all obey the condition of Definition \ref{half-space}.
 We will study the asymptotic as $\eta\to 0$.
 Equation \eqref{equation 3.21} gives a relation between $C_2, B_2, D_2$ which respectively contain the $\overline{H}$ functions

 One can check that the parameter range we have specified is such all three of the above $\overline{H}$ functions obey the constraint \eqref{para_H} for the GMC definition to hold.
 We compute

 and

 To obtain the first two limits above one simply needs to apply Lemma \ref{lim_H_R}.
-For the limit of $B_2$ we use a limit calculated in \cite{DOZZ2}, which is straightforward to adapt to our case
+For the limit of $B_2$ we use a limit calculated in \cite[Lemma 10.6] {DOZZ2}, which is straightforward to adapt to our case\footnote{In \cite{DOZZ2} one needs to multiply further by $\eta$ and the limit is $-4$.
+This difference come from the fact \cite{DOZZ2} states the result for the sphere correlation which is related to the GMC moment by an explicit prefactor.}

 The moment of the GMC defining $\overline{H}$ in this limit is $\frac{\eta}{\gamma}$ and tends to $0$, this gives a contribution $1$ to the limit.
 But in this case there is also a concentration behavior at the insertion with parameter $Q-\eta$, this adds $1$ to the final limit.